httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 Authors of new Client Hints are advised to carefully consider whether they should be able to be added by client-side content (e.g., scripts), or whether they should be exclusively set by the user agent.
 In the latter case, the Sec- prefix on the header field name has the effect of preventing scripts and other application content from setting them in user agents.
 Using the "Sec-" prefix signals to servers that the user agent - and not application content - generated the values.
 See {{FETCH}} for more information.

-By convention, request headers that are client hints are encouraged to use a CH- prefix, to make them easier to identify as using this framework; for example, Sec-CH-Foo.
+By convention, request headers that are client hints are encouraged to use a CH- prefix, to make them easier to identify as using this framework; for example, CH-Foo or, with a "Sec-" prefix, Sec-CH-Foo.
 Doing so makes them easier to identify programmatically (e.g., for stripping unrecognised hints from requests by privacy filters).

 ## Abuse Detection